chaoss/wg-data-science/collectoss-analysis/README.md

-# Augur Notebooks
+# CollectOSS Notebooks

-This directory holds notebooks designed to connect with an Augur instance.
+This directory holds notebooks designed to connect with an CollectOSS instance.
 Any notebook created before 2026 was orignially a resource in the oss-aspen/Rappel repository that has now been archieved.

-To get a local instance of Augur running on your local machine, follow these [docs](https://oss-augur.readthedocs.io/en/main/getting-started/using-docker.html).
+To get a local instance of CollectOSS running on your local machine, follow these [docs](https://docs.collectoss.org/en/latest/).

 Overview of notebook directories: